c-stanton/EWU-CSCD371-2025-Fall/README.md

 ## Reading

-### Due 2/20:

 Chapter 13: Delegates and Lambda Expressions
 Chapter 15: Collection Interfaces with Standard Query Operators

-### Due 2/27:

-Chapter 17: Building Custom Collections (You can skim the More Collection Interfaces and Primary Collection Classes sections) Chapter 20: Programming with Task-Based Asynchronous Pattern Chapter 22: Thread Synchronization

-### Due 3/06

-Chapter 19: Introducing Multithreading
-Chapter 21: Iterating in Parallel

 ### Recommended But Not Required (in order of priority)